rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/3-using-the-sdk-to-deploy-a-sale-example-with-opcodes.md

 ## Intro

-In this tutorial, we will take you through how to deploy a [Sale][sale] using [Rain Protocol's SDK][rain-sdk].
+In this tutorial, we will take you through how to deploy a [Sale][sale] using [Rain Protocol's SDK][rain-sdk]. ([Full Example][full-example] of the code here).
 We will assume you have already completed the [previous tutorial][previous-tutorial] and are therefore familiar with using the Polygon testnet.
 This tutorial will follow a similar configuration.

 PLEASE AGAIN NOTE, this very minimal example uses [`importmap`][system-js] as part of the boilerplate code, this feature, at the time of writing, is relatively new and we found was only working in the Chrome browser; the [example using React][react-example] should work in all modern browsers.